 How is Borscht served?

-Growing up we always added a spoonful of sour cream to each serving of borscht.
+Growing up we always added a dollop of sour cream to each serving of borscht.
 And I still love sour cream in borscht to this day as well as some fresh chopped dill.

 In my husbands family (of beet-less borscht) they pour in a little heavy whipping cream instead of sour cream.
-Other families add a splash of vinegar or lemon juice for that touch of acidity.
+Other families add a splash of vinegar or lemon juice for that touch of acidity and fresh minced garlic.

 Many times borscht is served with a piece of crusty bread on the side.